FStarLang/FStar/pulse/CONTRIBUTING.md

   binding the pthreads spinlock)
 * In `src/extraction`: The krml extraction rules for Steel and SteelC.
 This F* code typechecks against the F* sources.
+* In `src/syntax-extension`: A top-level parser hook for the custom syntax of pulse.
+This F* code typechecks against the F* sources.
 * In `src/ocaml/runtime`: The handwritten Steel runtime library for OCaml.
 This OCaml code typechecks and compiles against the `fstar.lib` package.